Extending Matchgate Simulation Methods to Universal Quantum Circuits: Fermi-Hubbard Model Simulation using Pauli-basis Simulation

 To test Algorithm 1, we consider the simulation of Trotter circuits with limited interactions, where only a finite number of CPhase are present in each Trotter step.
 This corresponds to removing on-site interaction for particular sites in the Fermi-Hubbard model.
 This paradigm may be useful for error mitigation methods which use efficient simulation of `training circuits' to understand and mitigate errors in a related universal circuit \cite{montanaro2021error}.
 Typically, such training circuits would have to be from gate sets which are classically simulable but may not be functionally similar to the circuit being implemented.
 By extending the reach of classical simulation methods to universal circuits it is possible that such methods could perform better.

-In Figure \ref{Figure: Simulation} we show the scaling of $\chi_{tot}$ (per gate) as a function of the number of Trotter steps, each step containing a single $\textrm{CPhase}$ gate between the first qubit of the upper and lower register.
+In Figure \ref{Figure: Simulation} we show the scaling of $\chi_{tot}$ (per gate) as a function of the number of Trotter steps (blue line), each step containing a single $\textrm{CPhase}$ gate between the first qubit of the upper and lower register.
 In this case, the number of Trotter steps is equal to the number of parity-preserving non-matchgates.
-In our tests, we compare two methods that are specified by Algorithm 1, and a series of modified versions where a pruning threshold is set to $\epsilon$.
-We simulate using each method randomly initialised Givens circuits, consisting of $n_{sites} = 5,10,15$ sites (corresponding n = 10, 20, 30 qubits respectively), for a number of Trotter steps $T$ in the range [0,10].
+We simulate models consisting of $n_{sites} = 5,10,15$ sites (corresponding to $n$ = 10, 20, 30 qubits respectively), for a number of Trotter steps $T$ in the range [0,10].
 We further normalise the rank and time by the number of gates, the number of which is given by $N = 2n_{sites}(T+1)$.
 From Figure 8, we verify our prediction that the simulator scales polynomially in the qubit number $n$, but exponentially in the number of parity-preserving non-matchgates.
-Furthermore, ignoring transient effects for small circuit depths, the time taken scales in proportion with the Pauli rank.
+Furthermore, ignoring transient effects for small circuit depths, the time taken scales in proportion with the total Pauli rank.